 Bud Rubin died unexpectedly in 2018.
 In 2019, Jane Rubin filed a complaint with the Pennsylvania Department of Home Health.
-The Investigator told her that her father's death was a "police matter."
+After conducting a preliminary investigation, the PA Department of Health Surveyor — and her Supervisor — told Jane that her father's death was a "police matter."

 - Bud Rubin died on March 18, 2018, minutes after he was left alone with an unknown home care nurse.